lineCode/ULIS/README.md

 Unique Library for Imaging Systems

 ## License
-Check LICENSE.md, ULIS2 is not available for commerical use.
+Check LICENSE.md, ULIS2 is not available for commercial use.

 ## Description